How much to save each month in Malaysia for retirement?

 How expenses play a role?

 The calculation of 41 years of saving is based on your annual income.
 If you can keep your spending within 50% of your income, then you can drop the time required by half.
 So 20 years of working for life-long retirement, sort-of.
-Working from 25 to 45, and have a good 15 years between age 45 -60 to do your own things.
+You working and save from 25 to 45, and have a good 15 years between age 45 -60 to do your own things before retiring in 60s.

 Saving for the certainty and uncertainty of life